 Behaviour Appropriate Sanctions Comments Aggravations Eye contact Not recorded.
 Calling out Reminders Wandering about classroom Verbal telling off No other staff members Running in the school building Change of seating involved.
-Not putting hand up to talk Name moved down the traffic light TA & Teachers on duty deal - Interrupting other pupils system with playground incidents Stage 1 Ignoring minor instructions 5 Minute playground cool down ŝ Minor disruptions period After 3 repetitions within a Pushing in the line Tactically ignore small-time frame then move Talking during silent work to stage 2 Minor Playground Incidents to stage 2 Being in a building unauthorised Less Serious Separation from the rest of the class TA/Teacher on duty to report Repeated stage 1 behaviour within classroom playground incident to class Refusal to work/Unacceptable output teacher Deliberate disruption Writing a latter of apploav during leachei Accidental damage through Writing a letter of apology during Repeated incidents within carelessness playtime/breaktime a short time frame to be Missing Lupohtime/playtime Minor challenge to authority Missing Lunchtime/playtime reported to year leader or Stage 2 Minor, non-directed swearing to complete unfinished work other peer teacher Repeatedly disturbing other children Repair/clean up of damage Demosted incidences in Sta Playground aggression Consider a short according to the Repeated incidences in Spitting Consider a chart - according to the the playground - consider Consistent defiance child's needs.
-Lunch Club to prevent escalation Dependent in siden as a in Repeated incidences in general - refer to SENCo for discussion More Serious Informal contact with parents by Incidents recorded on Repeated Stage 2 Behaviour class teacher CPOMs Deliberately throwing small objects Parental contact with intention of harming or breaking Writing a letter of apology during them. playtime/breaktime Reported to appropriate le 3 Harming someone senior member of staff on Stage Damage to school/pupil property A behaviour chart monitored by site.
+Not putting hand up to talk Name moved down the traffic light TA & Teachers on duty deal e 1 Interrupting other pupils system with playground incidents Stage 1 Ignoring minor instructions 5 Minute playground cool down 07 Minor disruptions period After 3 repetitions within a Pushing in the line Tactically ignore small-time frame then move Talking during silent work to stage 2 Minor Playground Incidents Being in a building unauthorised Less Serious Separation from the rest of the class TA/Teacher on duty to report Repeated stage 1 behaviour within classroom playground incident to class Refusal to work/Unacceptable output teacher Deliberate disruption Writing a letter of apology during Accidental damage through playtime/breaktime Repeated incidents within carelessness a short time frame to be Minor challenge to authority Missing Lunchtime/playtime reported to year leader or Minor, non-directed swearing to complete unfinished work other peer teacher je 2 Repeatedly disturbing other children Repair/clean up of damage Stage Playground aggression Repeated incidences in Spitting Consider a chart - according to the the playground - consider Consistent defiance child's needs.
+Lunch Club to prevent escalation Repeated incidences in general - refer to SENCo for discussion More Serious Informal contact with parents by Incidents recorded on Repeated Stage 2 Behaviour class teacher CPOMs Deliberately throwing small objects Parental contact with intention of harming or breaking Writing a letter of apology during 3 them. playtime/breaktime Reported to appropriate Harming someone senior member of staff on Stage Damage to school/pupil property A behaviour chart monitored by site.
 Leaving class without permission appropriate senior member of staff Repeated refusal to do set tasks on site, copy sent home at end of Repeated and more Deliberate rudeness to adults week to parent serious incidences in the